 Sunlight (and starlight) is not a single color, but rather a wide range of different colors (wavelengths).
 This is because the light from the sun and stars is generated by their internal heat, and so the light they give off has a distribution of colors.
 This is similar to the light produced by an incandescent light bulb.
-We can look at this range of colors by passing their light through a diffraction grating, which produces a rainbow-like spread of colors, as you can see in the image below.
+We can look at this range of colors by passing their light through a diffraction grating, which produces a rainbow-like spread of colors, as you can see in the image above.

 Another way to produce light is by exciting a gas of atoms, but this method only produces specific colors depending on what type of atom or molecule you stimulate.
 This is similar to the light produced by a compact florescent light bulb.